The number of student served by Lawrence Public Schools in 14 elementary schools, four middle schools, and two high schools

 Lawrence Public Schools boast three National Blue Ribbon schools since the program’s inception and its schools routinely find themselves on the Kansas Standard of Excellence Honors list.
 The school district also has a College & Career Center.
 Nearby Eudora and Baldwin City school districts have also been recognized with Standard of Excellence honors by the state of Kansas.
 Lawrence students consistently score above state and national averages on their ACT exams and high-schoolers enjoy a rich offering of extracurricular activities with championship legacies in debate, gymnastics, cross country, chess, and more.
 There are also multiple private school options in the area.

 Peaslee Tech is a technical school located in Lawrence.
 Students apply, enroll, and receive certificates through surrounding community colleges but take the classes onsite at Peaslee Tech.
-Over 1,000 students enrolled in Fall 2018 classes and the school continues to grow.
 Peaslee Tech also has the ability to work with local private industry to create customized classes to ensure that our local workforce is highly skilled and up with the latest technology.
 Peaslee Tech also offers multiple apprenticeships, CDL training, and a wide variety of other courses.

 University of Kansas

-The University of Kansas is the state’s flagship university, with 28,500 students on five campuses.
-KU has 13 academic schools with over 400 degrees and certificate programs.
-KU is one of just 62 invited members of the Association of American Universities and is a premier research institution.
+The University of Kansas is the state’s flagship university, with nearly 30,000 students over five campuses.
+KU has 14 academic schools with over 400 degrees and certificate programs.
+KU is one of just 71 invited members of the Association of American Universities and is a premier research institution.
 The university receives over $231 million in externally funded research and is home to over 60 interdisciplinary research centers and institutes.

 Haskell Indian Nations University